heinc1010/BAMixChecker/docs/Installation.rst

     GATK=/path/of/gatk
     BEDTOOLS=/path/of/bedtools

-.. note:: * default (If you added the path in $PATH, you don’t need to modify the configuration file )
+.. note:: * Default (If you added the path in $PATH, you don’t need to modify the configuration file )
     GATK=gatk

     BEDTOOLS=bedtools